pbugnion/pascalbugnion.net/src/note-content/sponsorship.md

 Looking back, I haven't advocated for people as much as I ought to have done.
 Too often, I have just provided advice in private, but not explicitly advocated in public.
 But every time I have stuck my neck out on behalf of someone else, it's been worth it.

-[^1]: I came across the concept in [Mike Crittenden's blog](https://critter.blog/2021/09/06/minorities-are-over-mentored-and-under-sponsored/).
-Much of this post is inspired by [Lara Hogan's blog](https://larahogan.me/blog/what-sponsorship-looks-like/) and HBR articles by Herminia Ibarra [Why men still get more promotion than women](https://hbr.org/2010/09/why-men-still-get-more-promotions-than-women) and [A Lack of Sponsorship Is Keeping Women from Advancing into Leadership](https://hbr.org/2019/08/a-lack-of-sponsorship-is-keeping-women-from-advancing-into-leadership).
 [^2]: From [A Lack of Sponsorship Is Keeping Women from Advancing into Leadership](https://hbr.org/2019/08/a-lack-of-sponsorship-is-keeping-women-from-advancing-into-leadership).

 <!-- ## Sponsorship and minority groups -->